Player Software – Play Based Assessment

 R&A recommends that when an ArcGIS, map-based play solution is required, our customers should use Player©, which we believe to be the best product available today.
 Player© is developed and marketed with GIS-pax and can be included in the Rose and Associates, Play-Based Exploration course where play concepts are carried through into ‘how-to’ exercises using the software.

 Player©: The simple, elegant solution to manage quantitative Play-based Assessment

-Lognormal Solutions Inc. and Rose & Associates, LLP know that play-based methods enhance prospect risk analysis.
+Lognormal Solutions and Rose & Associates know that play-based methods enhance prospect risk analysis.
 Integrating the two processes helps improve profitability for your company by providing management with more consistent inputs for more informed decisions.
 By its very nature, play analysis integrates all available data into a coherent interpretation to highlight the most prospective play segments and where the greatest value from additional information would be gained.